Azure/data-landing-zone/README.md

 | AZURE_RESOURCE_MANAGER_CONNECTION_NAME | The Resource Manager Connection name.
 More details on how to create the connection name can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml)
 | HUB_VNET_ID | The VNet ID from the Data Management Subscription that will be peered with the new VNet deployed inside the Data Landing Zone

+### Creating the Azure Resource Manager Connection
+In order to allow Azure DevOps Server to be integrated with Azure services, you will need to create an Azure Service Principal that will allow the deployments.
+The name of this connection will be parsed in the environment variables inside the workflow deployment.

+>  Note: Please make sure you have the right priviliges to create a SP inside your subscription.

+ 1. On your Azure DevOps Project, navigate to **Project Settings** and Select **Service Connections**.
+ 2. From the **New service connection** dropdown, select **Azure Resource Manager** (automatic or manual)
+ 3. Set the **Connection name** to something descriptive.
+You will need to create a service principal in Azure in the next task to fill out the remaining fields.
+For this, please follow the instructions from *3.
+Setting up the required secrets*
+ 4. Now that you have completed the requried fields, click **Verify connection** to make sure the values work as expected.
+Click **OK** when verified.
+You will now be able to reference this connection from release pipeline tasks and parse the name in the env variable **AZURE_RESOURCE_MANAGER_CONNECTION_NAME**

 Once you save your changes to the file, one last step to complete.
 Please Update the GitHub Workflow environment variables in <a href="/.github/workflows/dataNodeDeployment.yml">`/.github/workflows/dataNodeDeployment.yml`</a>.
 After completing, the workflow will trigger and run the <a href="/configs/UpdateParameters.ps1">`/configs/UpdateParameters.ps1"` file</a>, which is updating all the variables used in the ARM Templates and you will be ready to deploy the services.